motion/orbit/notes/next.md

 # high level

-## Profiles

-First need to design out really ideal profiles.
-Then need to figure out what it would take to show that.

 ## Events/Updates

 Backend system to track updates to Bits.
 It would make homepage function better, search look better, and probably hook into profiles as well anyway.